Adventures in Machine Learning

 I do not like cherry

-Indentation errors occur when indentation rules are not followed in Python.
+Indentation errors occur when the rules of Python’s indentation are not followed.

-When the Python interpreter encounters an indentation error, it raises an exception, known as an IndentationError.
-Here are some examples of IndentationErrors that programmers might encounter:
+When the Python interpreter encounters an indentation error, it raises an exception known as IndentationError.
+Here are some examples of IndentationError that programmers might encounter:

 Indentation of the first line error:

-The following example is wrong because the first line of the code block is indented:
+The following example is incorrect because the first line of the code block is indented:

 print(‘Hello World’)